 Organisers should notify Competitors of the times and locations for all briefings in the Final Instructions for the meetings.
 Competitors must attend all briefings.

-2.3 Qualification Practice:
+2.3 Qualification / Practice:

 2.3.1 Should any Practice session be disrupted the Clerk of the Course shall not be obliged to resume or re-run the session; the decision of the Clerk of the Course shall be final.

 2.3.2 Each driver shall complete a minimum of 3 laps in the car to be raced and in the correct session, in order to qualify.
 Any car qualifying out of session is subject to Q.12.4.2.

+2.3.3 In the case that a Qualifying session cannot take place, for any reason, or that a Qualifying session is stopped before times can be set, then the grid will be determined by championship order (Q.12.9.2.(e).

 2.4 Races: